+5.2.1.
 We will later make the location of the fuzz somewhat more precise when we discuss associated points (§6.5).
-We will see that (in reasonable circumstances, when associated points make sense) the fuzz is concentrated on closed subsets.
+We will see that in reasonable circumstances, the fuzz is concentrated on closed subsets (Remark 14.7.2).